AdobeDocs/workfront.en/help/classic/workfront-proof/wp-acct-admin/account-settings/sso-in-wp-adfs-configuration.md

 product: workfront-proof
 product-area: documents;system-administration;user-
 navigation-topic: account-settings-workfront-proof
-title: Single Sign-On in Workfront Proof: AD FS configuration
+title: "Single Sign-On in Workfront Proof: AD FS configuration"
 description: If you are an administrator on your AD server, you can install and configure AD FS.
 ---